dodid/minitrade/README.md

 ### IB gateway

 Minitrade uses [IB's client portal API](https://www.interactivebrokers.com/en/trading/ib-api.php#client-portal-api) to submit orders.
-The gateway client will be automatically downloaded and configured when `minitrade init` is run.
-It handles automatically login via Chrome and Selenium webdriver.
+The gateway client will be downloaded and configured when `minitrade init` is run.
+Automated login is handled via Chrome and Selenium webdriver.

-IB automatically disconnects a session after 24 hours or so.
+IB disconnects a session after 24 hours or so.
 Minitrade checks connection status when it needs to interact with IB, i.e. when an order should be submitted or account info is retrieved via web UI.
-Therefore, Should Minitrade initiates a connection, if dead, automatically, a silent 2FA push notification would be sent to mobile phone at random times, which would be quite easy to miss and result in a login failure.
+Should Minitrade initiates a connection automatically, a silent 2FA push notification would be sent to mobile phone at random times, which would be quite easy to miss and result in a login failure.
 After a few consecutive failed attempts, IB may lock out the account and one has to contact customer service to unlock.

 To avoid this, Minitrade only submits orders where there is already a working connection to a broker.
 If there is not, Minitrade sends messages via Telegram bot to notify that there are pending orders to be submitted.
 User should issue `/ib login` command manually to the bot to trigger a login to IB account.
 The 2FA push notification should be received in a few seconds and user can complete the login process on mobile phone.
-Once login is successful, Minitrade will be able to submit orders when trader runs again every 20 minutes.
+Once login is successful, Minitrade will be able to submit orders.